craftcms/docs/docs/3.x/dev/twig-primer.md

 } %}
 ```

-Like arrays, you can loop over all the values in an object using a [for](https://twig.symfony.com/doc/2.x/tags/for.html) tag:
+Like arrays, you can loop over all the values in a hash using a [for](https://twig.symfony.com/doc/2.x/tags/for.html) tag:

 ```twig
 <dl class="specs">